MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ### Error while removing the primary node of a gateway cluster

-The primary node of a gateway cannot be removed if there are other members in the cluster.
+The primary node of a gateway can't be removed if there are other members in the cluster.
 Removing the primary node also means removing the gateway cluster.

 ## Troubleshoot common installation issues